 French Sustainability transition agency (ADEME)

-Participation in the pre-deployment of the eco-labelling project with ADEME and the French Ministry of the Environment.
-Coordination of Project Committee for clothing eco-labelling.
+Part of the eco-labelling pre-roll-out project with ADEME and the French Ministry for the Environment.
+Leads the project committee (COPROJ) for textile eco-labelling.

 PEF (Product Environmental Footprint)